-- A fund must make installments of estimated tax if it expects its total tax for the year (less applicable credits) to be \$500 or more. - .
-The installments are due by the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
+- · A fund must make installment payments of estimated tax if it expects its total tax for the year (less applicable credits) to be \$500 or more. - The installments are due by the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
 If any date falls on a Saturday, Sunday, or legal holiday, the installment is due on the next business day - Use Form 1120-W, Estimated Tax for Corporations, as a worksheet to compute estimated tax.
-The following instructions refer to the 2002 Form 1120-W. Enter expected modified gross income (see instructions for line 15 on page 4) on line 1 of Form 1120-W and skip lines 2 through 21 of Form 1120-W. Multiply estimated modified gross income by the applicable tax rate for the tax year this return is being filed and enter the result on line
+The following instructions refer to the 2004 Form 1120-W. Enter expected modified gross income (see instructions for line 14 on page 4) on line 1 of Form 1120-W and skip lines 2 through 21 of Form 1120-W. Multiply estimated modified gross income by 35% and enter the result on line 22.
+Complete the rest of Form 1120-W in accordance with its instructions. - If the fund does not use EFTPS, use the deposit coupons (Forms 8109) to make deposits of estimated tax.